Why Choose a Living Shoreline Approach

 - Reduce storm water flow rates thereby reducing erosion and reducing pollution entering the bay or estuary

 - Buffer the effects of storms, especially tropical storms and hurricanes

-- Build up shoreline areas by trapping sediments, and stabilize shoreline land
+- Build-up shoreline areas by trapping sediments and stabilizing coastal land

 - Ensure natural sediment movement along shorelines